 This is super important!
 You need to keep your community updated, and this is a great way to do it.
 You can either post to a site like Medium, or simply post to a blog on your website.
 Either way, the content you post should be relevant to the progress of your project.

 This is very effective, and I would always recommend doing this from the beginning of your project.

 You need to collect your supporters’ email addresses so that you can keep them up to date via email.
 Any time you have news or a new promotion, you can contact them directly by sending them an email.

 To collect their email addresses, there are many different methods you can use.
 I would recommend inserting a newsletter sign-up for your website.
 That way, anyone that is interested in your ICO, can submit their email address and receive your updates straight to their email inbox.

+On your path how to create a cryptocurrency you’ll need to promote it a lot.
 Promotions could include things like new bonuses on your ICO and new bounty rewards.
 By ‘bonuses’, I mean that ICOs often structure their token sale to include a bonus (like a discount) to early buyers.

 For example, you might set a 20% bonus for the first week of your ICO.
 That would mean that anyone buying your token in the first week of your ICO, would receive 20% more tokens than they paid for.
 So, if John buys 100 tokens in the first week, the smart contract sends him 120 tokens.